Capital punishment debate in the United States: First abolitionist era, mid-to-late 19th century

 The anti-death penalty movement began to pick up pace in the 1830s and many Americans called for abolition of the death penalty.
 Anti-death penalty sentiment rose as a result of the Jacksonian era, which condemned gallows and advocated for better treatment of orphans, criminals, poor people, and the mentally ill.
 In addition, this era also produced various enlightened individuals who were believed to possess the capacity to reform deviants.

 Although some called for complete abolition of the death penalty, the elimination of public hangings was the main focus.
 Initially, abolitionists opposed public hangings because they threatened public order, caused sympathy for the condemned, and were bad for the community to watch.
 However, after multiple states restricted executions to prisons or prison yards, the anti-death penalty movement could no longer capitalize on the horrible details of execution.

 The anti-death penalty gained some success by the end of the 1850s as Michigan, Rhode Island, and Wisconsin passed abolition bills.
 Abolitionists also had some success in prohibiting laws that placed mandatory death sentences of convicted murderers.
 However, some of these restrictions were overturned and the movement was declining.
 Conflict between the North and the South in the run-up to the American Civil War and the Mexican–American War took attention away from the movement.

-In addition, the anti-gallow groups who were responsible for lobbying for abolition legislation were weak.
+In addition, the anti-gallows groups who were responsible for lobbying for abolition legislation were weak.
 The groups lacked strong leadership, because most members were involved in advocating for other issues as well, such as slavery abolishment and prison reform.
-Members of anti-gallow groups did not have enough time, energy, or resources to make any substantial steps towards abolition.
+Members of anti-gallows groups did not have enough time, energy, or resources to make any substantial steps towards abolition.
 Thus, the movement declined and remained latent until after the post-Civil War period.